jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 3.00 on the 0–3 scale**, which implies that preCICE exceeds this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “Extensive language bindings, and through FMI it can couple to models in different modeling frameworks such”
+- Extensive language bindings, and through FMI it can couple to models in different modeling frameworks.

 From a technical perspective, considering preCICE's architecture and features:
-- The preCICE project provides APIs and adapters for C++, C, Fortran, Python, and several simulation frameworks (such as OpenFOAM, FEniCS, deal.II, and others).
+- The preCICE project provides APIs and adapters for C++, C, Fortran, Python, Julia, and adapters to several simulation frameworks (such as OpenFOAM, FEniCS, deal.II, and others).
 Custom adapters can be written to integrate additional models, which addresses extensibility aspects.

 ### Overall Assessment